Buckinghamshire Council Housing Allocations Scheme

 Priority Bands set down in Appendix 1 (see 2.3.1)

-• (b) A person who is an applicant who is deemed to be reasonable preference but they or a member of their household is considered guilty of unacceptable behavior serious enough to make them unsuitable to be a tenant and at the time of the application for housing they are still considered unsuitable to be a tenant when considering all the relevant circumstances as appropriate (see 2.3.2).
+• (b) A person who is an applicant who is deemed to be reasonable preference but they or a member of their household is considered guilty of unacceptable behaviour serious enough to make them unsuitable to be a tenant and at the time of the application for housing they are still considered unsuitable to be a tenant when considering all the relevant circumstances as appropriate (see 2.3.2).

 Each application will be considered on a case by case basis.